 A misconception we've heard before is when a member is dropped, or an individual under a specific company no longer works for that company, you should always deactivate the record.

-However, when you deactivate a record, you're essentially saying that this company or person will never be tied to the association in any way again, and that you have no need to see their audit history, transaction history, keep them in a group, etc. in the future.
+When you deactivate a record (make it inactive), you're saying that this company or person will never be tied to the association in any way again, and that you have no need to see their audit history, transaction history, keep them in a group, etc. in the future.

 In this article, we'll dive into what you should do in this scenario instead and when deactivating a record is most useful.

 When To Deactivate A Record